 - Cardiovascular deaths and influenza epidemics spike around the same time.

-- Patients are six times more likely to experience a heart attack the week after influenza infection than they are at any point during the year prior or the year after the infection.
+- Patients are six times more likely to experience a heart attack the week after influenza infection than they are at any point during the year prior to or the year after the infection.

 - In one study looking at 336,000 hospital admissions for flu, 11.5% experienced a serious cardiac event.